 It’s the Uber of vacation rentals, and business is booming.
-With all the buzz from Facebook, Twitter, Instagram, and word-of-mouth, you’ve probably heard of (or used) Airbnb by now.
+With all the buzz from Facebook, Twitter, Instagram, and word-of-mouth, you’ve no doubt heard of (and likely used) Airbnb by now.
+Airbnb started almost 15 years ago in San Francisco.
+Now it’s in over 100,000 cities, spanning 220 countries, and has hosted upwards of one billion guests.

-Thousands of people are opening their homes as hosts and making money off Airbnb.
-But as a homeowner, we’re not suggesting you go into this blind.
-Becoming a successful Airbnb host takes some prep work, if you want to please your guests, avoid common rental snafus, and protect your property.
+Becoming a successful Airbnb host takes some prep work if you want to please your guests, avoid common rental mishaps, and protect your property.
 We took a moment to chat with Andrew McConnell, cofounder and CEO of Rented.com, the first online marketplace that helps Airbnb hosts find, compare, and choose professional property managers, to get the inside scoop.

 Here’s what you need to know before you begin: